Mekeo language: Intrusive consonants

+While the latter example inserts an existing phoneme in the language (/f/ in East Mekeo), the other examples are all allophonic.

+Consonant correspondances

+The dialects of Mekeo show the following regular correspondences of consonant phonemes:

 Vowels

-Mekeo has five vowels, shown on the table below:
+All dialects of Mekeo have five vowel phonemes, shown on the table below:

 Morphology

 Pronouns and person markers

 In Mekeo, personal pronouns primarily refer to humans; however, the third-person forms can also be used for animals and other objects as well.
 Mekeo uses a range of different pronouns for different situations.
 The following table shows all the main personal pronouns for East Mekeo.
 This includes unmarked, emphatic and reflexive personal pronouns.
 Note that the emphatic pronouns are not common in East Mekeo as they compete with another more common topicaliser, au-ŋa.
 For example, the preferred form for the first person singular would be lau- au-ŋa.

 In the following table, 1, 2 and 3 indicate the person, SG and PL indicate whether the example is singular or plural and I and E stand for inclusive and exclusive.

 Examples

 The following examples demonstrate the use of some of the above personal pronouns in context.